vnsny-bia/VisitContactTrace/README.md

 ## Output - Plot <a name="outputplot"></a>

 The "Plot" tab displays a "network diagram" of primary, secondary, and tertiary contacts.
-It is useful for visualizing how an infectious disease can spread expotentially within a visit-based population.
+It is useful for visualizing how an infectious disease can spread exponentially within a visit-based population.
 You can hover over the patient and staff icons to see individual details (ID, name, status) or click on an icon in order to highlight the direct contacts of an individual.

 If you included patient/staff statuses in your dataset, the plot legend will display each distinct status type.
 VisitContactTrace applies **the most recent status for each patient or staff within the visit window you request**.
 For example, imagine that Patient A has a status of "NEGATIVE" for visits on 5/1, 5/2, 5/3, and 5/4, and then a status of "POSITIVE" for visits on 5/5 and 5/6.
 If you select 5/4 as the end of the visit window for Patient A, then Patient A will be labeled as "NEGATIVE" in the plot.
 If you select 5/5 or 5/6 as the end of the visit window for Patient A, then Patient A will be labeled as "POSITIVE" in the plot.